oasci/LabStack/docs/content/getting-started/os/install/_index.md

 ```

 Since the `MOUNTPOINTS` column is empty, our USB is not mounted.
-If yours is, you can unmount it by using the command `sudo unmount /dev/sda1` (if the `sda1` partition was mounted).
+If yours is, you can unmount it by using the command `sudo umount /dev/sda1` (if the `sda1` partition was mounted).

-We have to remove all partitions of the USB drive and put one for fat32 for the OS.
+We have to remove all partitions of the USB drive and put one for FAT32 for the OS.
-Ensure that your fat32 partition is large enough for the whole ISO.
+Ensure that your FAT32 partition is large enough for the whole ISO.
 In our case, we use 4000 MB.

 ```bash